 Financial education is the ability to use a set of skills and knowledge that enables individuals to make informed and effective decisions with all their financial resources.
 Very often, vulnerable groups and less affluent communities lack those skills and evidence suggests that insufficient financial education may have contributed to the sub-prime and related crises.

-Between 2014 and 2018, around 2 500 Bulgarian students aged 15 to 18 years benefited from the Institute’s partnership with Aflatoun International.
-This Amsterdam-based NGO offers social and financial education to children and young people, especially the most vulnerable, thanks to its network of partners.
+In Bulgaria, between 2014 and 2018, around 2 500 Bulgarian students aged 15 to 18 years benefited from the Institute’s partnership with Aflatoun International.
+Through its network of partners, this Amsterdam-based NGO offers social and financial education to children and young people, especially the most vulnerable.